Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/creating-instances.md

 print(f"This is what happens when we print purple_rain: {purple_rain}")
 ```

 The output `<__main__.Album object at 0x1020fcaf0>` is Python's default behavior for how to print and represent an `Album` object.
 The `0x1020fcaf0` is a unique identifier.
+If you run this code yourself, you will likely get a different unique identifier.

 Now, observe this code.
-When looking at the output, we should count how many unique instances there are, how many unique IDs there are, and to see if any of these IDs change over the duration of the program.
+When looking at the output, we can count how many unique instances there are, how many unique IDs there are, and we can see whether any of these IDs change over the duration of the program.

 ```python
 class Album: